nusCS2113-AY1920S1/website/admin/project-deliverables.md

 </div>

 * **Decide who should fix the bug**.
 Use the `Assignees` field to assign the issue to that person(s).
 There is no need to actually fix the bug though.
 It's simply an indication/acceptance of responsibility. **If there is no assignee, we will distribute the penalty for that bug (if any) among all team members.**
+  * If it is not easy to decide the assignee(s), we recommend (but not enforce) that the feature owner should be assigned bugs related to the feature, Reason: The feature owner should have defended the feature against bugs using automated tests and defensive coding techniques.
 * **Assign owners for the rejected bugs as well**.
 If the bug is incorrectly rejected, the penalty will apply to only the owner, if no owner is assigned, the penalty will be distributed to the team.
- * We recommend (but not enforce) that the feature owner should be assigned bugs related to the feature, even if the bug was caused indirectly by someone else.
-Reason: The feature owner should have defended the feature against bugs using automated tests and defensive coding techniques.

-* **Add an explanatory comment** explaining your choice of labels and assignees.
+* **Add an explanatory comment:** For all of the following cases, you must add a comment justifying your stance.
+Testers will get to respond to all those cases and will be double-checked by the teaching team in later phases.
+Indiscriminate/unreasonable dev/tester responses, if deemed as a case of trying to game the system, will be penalized.
+  * downgrading severity
+  * non-acceptance of a bug
+  * changing the bug type
+  * non-obvious duplicate

 * We recommend choosing `type.*`, `severity.*` and assignee even for bugs you are not accepting.
 Reason: your _non-acceptance_ may be rejected by the tutor later, in which case we need to grade it as an accepted bug.